FgForrest/Babylon/README.md

 ## Project that provides support for Java property file translation.

 ### Description and usage
+Babylon is a tool to gather messages and their translations from property files.
+Id performs a roundtrip consisting where the messages are written in a Google Sheets spreadsheet for a translation agency to fill in the translations.
+La

-Babylon is standalone console application in basic.
+Babylon is a standalone console application.
 Conditions for usage is:
 1. You must run it in root directory of your project.
 2. You must have prepared your Json configuration file (see "Configuration" section).
-3. You must have prepared target Google spreadsheet.
+3. An empty Google Sheets spreadsheet must exist.

 But primary use case is to run Babylon as Maven plugin "babylon-maven-plugin".
 For this case you must configure them as described below (see "Run Babylon as Maven plugin" section).